 One Year Blogging

 I started this blog on a whim.
 It was during a time when I had lost my job, just had my son, and was lost as to what I was supposed to be doing in this life.
 I needed something; something for myself that I loved and that could also potentially make me an income.
 It was actually my husband who suggested that I start a blog.
 You see, I have always enjoyed writing.
 I wrote short stories and poetry all of my life.
-I even started ( yet never finished, yet) a novel, but I had never though to do anything more non-fiction.
+I even started ( yet never finished, yet) a novel, but I had never thought to do anything more non-fiction.
 Though I wasn’t too sure, he pushed me to start The Coffee Mom, and I have been so thankful I did it every moment since then.

 The First Few Months

 The first few months of my blogging journey were my learning curve for sure.
 I Initially started with a WordPress.com site, but quickly moved over to self-hosted.
 I ended up joining a few blogging groups on Facebook and learned so much from a lot of wonderful bloggers.
 My first post was deeply personal, my VBAC story with my son.
 Surprisingly, it was met with a wonderful reception.
 It got more traffic than I really thought it would, and that is what kept me going in those first few months.

 While I knew I eventually did want to make money from my blog, during the first few months I focused on producing content and growing a following.
 While monetization was always in the back of my mind, it was not something I was able to do from day one.
 So I just kept plugging away, putting out content and interacting with others on social media. and just getting my voice out there.